tomasf18/ai-snake-agent/README.md

 - **2nd Delivery:** 30% single-player, 70% multiplayer
   - **Score:** 113.3 (Min: 0, Mean: 72, Max: 172)

+For more detailed information, refer to the [project guide](./docs/IA_Snake.pdf).
+Also, you can see some more explanation details on the presentation [here](./docs/presentation.pdf).

 ## How to Run

 ### Installation